 The close interaction with the Danish business community means that the GTS institutes have their finger on the pulse in relation to what the business community demands.
 It is a good foundation to stand on in the ongoing work to build the technological infrastructure and technological solutions of the future for the benefit of the many companies.

-Every year, DFM publishes an annual report that contains detailed accounts, an overview of DFM’s activities, and a number of thematic articles based on everyday life at DFM.
+Every year, DFM publishes an annual report that contains a detailed account and an overview of DFM’s activities.

 |Other technical staff||3|

 DFM’s approach to diversity, equality and inclusion